 |Title:||Assistant Coach/Sports Psychologist|

-Mike Merbaum begins his fourth season as an assistant coach sports psychologist for the Washington University in St. Louis men's tennis team.
+Mike Merbaum begins his fifth season as an assistant coach sports psychologist for the Washington University in St. Louis men's tennis team.

-While assisting head coach Roger Follmer the past three seasons, WashU has posted three 20-win seasons and advanced to the NCAA Quarterfinals three times.
+While assisting head coach Roger Follmer the past four seasons, WashU has posted three 20-win seasons and advanced to the NCAA Quarterfinals four times.
 In 2013-14, the Bears won their first-ever ITA National Indoor Tennis Team title.

 In his first season in 2012-13, WashU compiled a 20-7 overall record and advanced to the NCAA Semifinals for the sixth-straight season.
 The Bears also captured their second University Athletic Association (UAA) Championship in school history with a 5-4 win over No. 3 ranked Emory University, April 28, 2013, earning Merbaum a spot on the 2013 UAA Coaching Staff of the Year.

-The Bears posted a 21-3 mark in 2013-14 and advanced to the NCAA Quarterfinals, and then recorded a school-record 22-6 mark this past season and advanced to the semifinals for the seventh time in the last eight seasons.
+The Bears posted a 21-3 mark in 2013-14 and advanced to the NCAA Quarterfinals, and then recorded a school-record 22-6 mark in 2014-15 and advanced to the semifinals for the seventh time in the last eight seasons.
+WashU also advanced to the quarterfinals in 2015-16, recording an 18-6 mark.

 Merbaum played four seasons of collegiate tennis at Drake University, posting a 35-8 all-time record.
 He was captain of the 1955-56 team.
 Merbaum graduated from Drake in 1956, and earned his PhD from the University of North Carolina in 1961.